Douda/PSSymantecCloud/README.md

 - run command `Test-SepCloudConnectivity`

 ## Usage
-The PSSymantecCloud module can either be built from source (See about this module) or used from the Powershell Gallery with `Install-Module PSSymantecCloud`
+2 ways to install this module :
+- the [Powershell Gallery](https://www.powershellgallery.com/packages/PSSymantecCloud/) with `Install-Module PSSymantecCloud`
+- Build it from sources See [about this module](##Building-your-module)

 ### Authentication
 Any command from this mordule will require a first client/secret input to generate in your [SEP Cloud console integration menu](https://sep.securitycloud.symantec.com/v2/integration/client-applications) that will be used for authentication and refreshing token